Email Warmup

 • Max of 100 warm-up emails a day only

-• Basic API support or documenation
+• Basic API support and documentation

 mailreach negative review screenshot